Six Knox College Faculty Members Named to Endowed Professorships

 Gregory Gilbert, George Appleton Lawrence Distinguished Service Professor in Art History

 Gregory Gilbert joined Knox College’s faculty in 1995 after earning a B.F.A. in art history from the University of Kansas in 1981, a Museum Studies Certificate in 1983, and an M.A. in art history in 1984 from Rutgers University.
 He completed his Ph.D. in art history at Rutgers in 1998.
-His teaching interests include curatorial studies, contemporary American and European art, 12th-century art and architecture, American art, architecture, and culture, Native arts of the Americas, the interpretation of works of art, visual culture theory, Andy Warhol and the visual culture of the 1960s, and collage: critical perspectives.
+His teaching interests include curatorial studies; contemporary American and European art; 12th-century art and architecture; American art, architecture, and culture; Native arts of the Americas; the interpretation of works of art, visual culture theory; Andy Warhol and the visual culture of the 1960s, and collage.
+His current research explores the relationship between Abstract Expressionist art and the mass visual culture of World War II, as well as the connections between Pragmatist philosophy, American poetry, and the early Abstract Expressionist art of Robert Motherwell.

-In addition to his advanced degrees in art history, he has certification in museum studies and has worked as a museum curator.
+In addition to his advanced degrees in art history, Gilbert has worked as a museum curator and delivered presentations and currently serves as the vice president on the board of directors of the College Art Association.
 He also directs the art museum studies minor program, which includes courses in museum issues and practices and trains students in the curating of exhibitions.

 The Lawrence Professorship was established in 1977 to honor George Appleton Lawrence, who graduated from Knox in 1875 and enjoyed a long career as a lawyer, bank president, and landowner.
 He served as a member of the Knox Board of Trustees from 1891 until his death in 1934.